Galapagos marine iguana with text "Galapagos Islands 2026"

 • Other state-of-the-art gear

-• The guidance and company of our leading expedition staff including:
+• The guidance and company of our leading expedition staff, including:

-• Naturalists and expert guides
+• Expedition LeaderNaturalists and expert guidesWellness Coordinator

 • Undersea Specialist